CaioCeretta/github-coder-speedrun/mentoria/geral/transformando-ideias-em-aplicacoes/cap-02/comments.md

 This real-world input affects our design.
 Instead of reloading all inspection data, we create a flow that loads only the non-compliant items, saving the engineer time.
 We design these flows into application services (AS) inside the bounded context, reflecting real business practices.

+## Complexity

+One of the big philosophies in the way of thinking about DDD, is that we should address complexity from the inside-out.
+This means pacing and solving the complexity where it appears, rather than leaving that place empty, and handling it somewhere else.

+Why?
+Because, physically, the part where the complexity appears (the inside), is much smaller than the outer parts, the surface can involve many different systems.
+If we have a rule that should be implemented inside the model/entity, and we simply don't solve it there, we'll likely end up implementing the same rule across all layer of the application.

+Imagine we have a function that needs to be called, and because we didn't implement it on the core, it has to be implemented four different times on the outer layers.
+If we had created it at the core, we would just call it once.
+That's better— but even then, there might be a flow that forgets to call the rule, leading to it not being enforced when it should.
+If the rule had been implemented inside, at the point it naturally belongs, there would be a much lower chance of missing it elsewhere.

+Understanding that complexity must be addressed from the inside out is the best path to follow when thinking in an object-oriented manner — specially when embedding rules inside the data.
+If we have a rule that depends on two pieces of information that an inspection already has, then this rule should be implemented within the inspection context or very close to it.